afernandezcanosa/signal_visualization_tool/README.md

 This tool is aimed to provide quick data visualization tools for signals gathered from sensors (they can be sensors mounted in aircraft, ground vehicles, electric installations, buildings, etc).
 It also provides the most important features such us moving average filtering of signals, time filtering, and statistics of the signals.

+## Prerequisites

+Libraries required to run the data visualizator tool are contained in ``requirements.txt`` file.
+To install all the libraries just open the terminal and write.

+``pip install -r requirements.txt``

+If you don't have pip installed in your machine, follow [this link](https://pip.pypa.io/en/stable/installing/).

+## Run the program

 To run the program and start the server:

 * Run in the terminal ```python signal_visualization_tool_dash.py``` and the program will start to get and post requests to interact into a local address.
 * Copy the url of the local address into your browser.
 For example: http://000.0.0.1:0000/.

+## Notes on the interaction

 Once run, to interact with the program: